Thrilok28021996/nvim/README.md

   - find files: fd

-1. Clone the git repository to the .config folder
+1. Clone the git repository to the .config folder using this command  'git clone https://github.com/Thrilok28021996/nvim.git ~/.config/nvim'
-2. Then run the nvim command in the terminal
+3. Then run the nvim command in the terminal
-3. It will download all the plugins for the neovim setup
+4. It will download all the plugins for the neovim setup